-- 43. On information and belief, the Accused Instrumentalities a transmitter having a light source producing light and a phase modulator for phase modulating the light source.
-For example, the exemplary FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."
-Ciena's CoreStream Agility product literature describes the use of, for example, a "laser of a transceiver module" with "automatic laser power-up."
-These lasers are a light source.
-Furthermore, Ciena's FlexSelect 40G Shelf product literature also discusses how the exemplary product "[t]ransports 40G waves," touting it as a product benefit.
-In 2007, Ciena's director of marketing, Vinay Rathore, explained that Ciena uses DPSK for its 40G services.
-Ciena product literature on the exemplary 40G DPSK shows the use of a phase modulator modulating continuous wave light as a function of an input data stream.
-In further example, Ericsson's MHL3000 provides for "40G transmission based on ODB, DPSK, RZ- DPQSK and 4G inverse multiplexer." - 44.
-On information and belief, the Accused Instrumentalities comprise a controller for controlling the phase modulator, the controller including a delayed feedback exclusive or gate and having a controller output electronic data stream of a plurality of bits, each bit being either a binary zero or a binary one, and the phase modulator creating a phase-modulated optical signal, for each bit the phase modulator imparting on the light for each binary zero of the controller output electronic data stream either a first phase corresponding to the binary zero or a second phase offset 180 degrees from the first phase corresponding to the binary one so as to create the http://www.ciena.com/files/Optical Transport System PB.pdf at pp. 4-5.
+45. On information and belief, the Accused Instrumentalities a transmitter having a light source producing light and a phase modulator for phase modulating the light source.
+For example, the exemplary FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."35 Ciena's CoreStream Agility product literature describes the use of, for example, a "laser of a transceiver module" with "automatic laser power-up."36 These lasers are a light source.
+Furthermore, Ciena's FlexSelect 40G Shelf product literature also discusses how the exemplary product "[t]ransports 40G waves," touting it as a product benefit.37 In a 2007 article announcing the availability of the FlexSelect 40G Shelf (and explaining that it is compatible with the CN 4200 and CoreStream Agility systems), Ciena's director of marketing, Vinay Rathore, explained that Ciena uses DPSK for these FlexSelect 40G Shelf, CN 4200, and CoreStream Agility products.38 Ciena product literature on the exemplary 40G DPSK shows the use of a phase modulator modulating continuous wave light as a function of an input data stream.39 In further example, Ericsson's MHL3000 provides for "40G transmission based on ODB, DPSK, RZ- DPQSK and 4G inverse multiplexer."40

-&lt;sup>29 Id. at p.
+35 Id. at p.
 3.